Max-Margin based Discriminative Feature Learning: Conclusion

 \section{Conclusion}

 This paper proposed a novel feature transformation method for max-margin based classification.
 The proposed method aimed to find a low-dimensional feature space to maximize the classification margin of the data and minimize the within class scatter simultaneously.
-Moreover, we minimized the $l_{2,1}$ norm of the transformation matrix, in order to eliminate the influence of noise and redundant features.
-Finally, a regularization term was introduced to capture the correlations among multiple classification tasks to help to learn discriminative features.
+Moreover, we added a regularization term to eliminate noisy or redundant features.
+Finally, another regularization term was introduced to capture the correlations among multiple categories to help to learn discriminative features.
 Extensive experiments on publicly available benchmarks demonstrated the effectiveness of the proposed method compared to several related methods.